NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Conclusion

 \section{Conclusion}

-Since the original paper by Mildenhall et al., NeRF models have made tremendous progress in terms of speed, quality, and training view requirements, addressing the weaknesses of the original model.
-NeRF models have found numerous applications in areas such as urban mapping, photogrammetry, image editing, labelling, processing, and 3D reconstruction and view synthesis of human avatars and urban environments.
-Both the technical improvements and applications were discussed in detail in this survey.
-During its completion, we noticed a growing interest in NeRF models, with an increasing number of preprints and publications.
+Since the original paper by Mildenhall et al., NeRF and implicit/hybrid neural field rendering methods have made tremendous progress in terms of speed, quality, and training view requirements, addressing the weaknesses of the original model.
+NeRF models have found numerous applications in areas such as urban mapping, photogrammetry, image editing, labeling, processing, and 3D reconstruction and view synthesis of human avatars and urban environments.
+Although the research interest of the computer vision community has shifted towards Gaussian Splatting in many key research areas, there remains much interest in NeRF and implicit/hybrid neural field rendering in applications where implicit/hybrid representation, or a volumetric rendering approach, is advantageous.
+Moreover, many Gaussian Splatting methods drew inspiration from earlier NeRF methods.
+By studying earlier NeRF and neural field rendering papers, future authors may find further inspiration for other novel view synthesis-based research.

-NeRF is an exciting paradigm for novel view synthesis, 3D reconstruction, and neural rendering.
-By providing this survey, we aim to introduce more computer vision practitioners to this field, provide a helpful reference of existing NeRF models, and motivate future research with our discussions.
-We are excited to witness future technical innovations and applications of Neural Radiance Fields.
+NeRF is an exciting paradigm for novel view synthesis, 3D reconstruction, 3D scene representation, and applications thereof.
+By providing this survey, we aim to introduce more computer vision practitioners to this field, provide a helpful reference of existing NeRF models and datasets, and motivate future research with our discussions.